 How to Stain Wood in 8 Simple Steps

 If you leave the surface too rough, it will absorb more stain and give a darker finish and the smoother the finish, the lighter the colour.
-Experiment on scrap wood or a small area on the real thing first
+Experiment on scrap wood or a small area on the real thing first.

-- Put on your rubber gloves and stir the wood stain thoroughly.
+4. Put on your rubber gloves and stir the wood stain thoroughly.
 The colour pigments are usually heavier than the solvent or water carrier so tend to be more concentrated at the bottom of the tin or container.

-You can always wipe small areas off and back on to check progress.
-Bear in mind it’s much easier to apply more stain than try to remove it when you’ve gone too far
+You can always wipe small areas off and put back after you’ve checked on the progress.
+Bear in mind it’s much easier to apply more stain rather than try to remove it because you’ve gone too far.

 The beauty of coloured wood stain is the sheer variety of shades and tones.
 Everything from clean, crisp white wood stain for contemporary living and working spaces to subtle grey wood stain, dramatic black wood stain and a multitude of other beautiful wood stain colours.

-Which is available in opaque, satin-matt and available in a host of beautiful shades including blues, greens, greys, reds, oranges and more.
+Which is available in opaque, satin-matt and a host of beautiful shades including blues, greens, greys, reds, oranges and more.

 Wood stain dos and don’ts